Adam Purple

-Adam Purple (born David Lloyd Wilkie; November 10, 1930 – September 14, 2015) was an activist and urban Edenist or "Guerrilla Gardener" famous in New York City for his "Garden of Eden".
-His birth name was David Lloyd Wilkie, although he went by many others, including "Rev. Les Ego".
+David Lloyd Wilkie (November 10, 1930 – September 14, 2015), known as Adam Purple, was an American activist, Guerrilla Gardener, and convicted sex offender famous in New York City for his "Garden of Eden".
+He went by many other names, including "Rev. Les Ego".

 Early life

 Born in Independence, Missouri, to Richard and Juanita Wilkie as the middle child of seven, his father was a machinist, carpenter and blacksmith while Juanita was a seamstress, gardener and bookkeeper.
 In 1945, Richard was trying to put out a fire when he was electrocuted and died.

 Adam served in the U.S. Army and graduated with a master's degree in journalism from the University of Missouri.
 He taught at high schools and junior colleges in California and South Dakota.
 Making his way east, he was a reporter for The York Gazette and Daily in York, Pennsylvania, eventually ending up in New York City in 1968.